 A 5th Degree Assault charge is the least serious of the criminal assault charges in Minnesota.
 However, the possible punishment stemming from a 5th degree assault conviction varies significantly depending on the specific allegations against you.
-The risk ranges from a maximum jail sentence of 90 days for misdemeanor assault charges, to five years in prison for fifth degree assault charges.
+The potential punishment ranges from a maximum of 90 days in jail for misdemeanor assault charges, to five years in prison for felony fifth degree assault charges.

 MISDEMEANOR 5TH DEGREE ASSAULT CHARGES